darrellsuggs/darrell.thoughts/_posts/2025-07-20-t0001-travel-logs-vacation-math.md

 **Nerd Math**

-Over the years I’ve a math formula for the complexity of travel (and of life in general really).
+Over the years I’ve developed a math formula for the complexity of travel (and of life in general really).
 Here it is:

 $$
 \text{Complexity} = 2^{N - 1}, \quad \text{where } N = \text{number of people}